tyson-swetnam/bighorns/README.md

 # Contents

-AZ Bighorns study in collaboration with NMGFD and New Mexico State University (NMSS), Las Cruces NM.
+AZ Bighorns study in collaboration with NMGFD and New Mexico State University (NMSU), Las Cruces NM.

 ## atmo